goradd/got/README.md

 param1, param2, ... are optional parameters that will be substituted for $1, $2, ... in the defined fragment.
 If a parameter is not included when using a fragment, an empty value will be substituted for the parameter in the fragment.
-Use commas to separate parameters, including empty parameters.

 The fragment name is NOT surrounded by quotes, and cannot contain any whitespace in the name.
 Blocks are ended with a `{{end fragName}}` tag.
 The end tag must be just like that, with no spaces after the fragName.